Isac-E-Perez/Basic-Django/README.md

 # Django with Data Science Project

 ### About:
 I created a professional and nicely looking User Interface in Django for Data Science with the use of Semantic UI framework.
 I gained an understanding of the core concepts behind Pandas, Numpy, Matplotlib and Seaborn in order to create my own custom analytic tool.
 I used Django in this project which is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-I used Django because it takes care of much of the hassle of web development, so I can focus on writing the application wihtout needing to reinvent the wheel.
+I used Django because it takes care of much of the hassle of web development, so I can focus on writing the application.

 ### Notes:
 You have to install django, pandas, matplotlib and seaborn inside of a virtualenv.
 Additionally, numpy will be downloaded with the pandas package.